avranju/christ-blog/content/posts/on-conversion.md

 often is more a deeply held social identity marker that human beings use to belong to a community (and conversely, to identify those that do not) than a well-reasoned and thought through position on the nature of reality.
-So, someone converting to a different religion is perceived as a betrayal of one's allegiance to one's community.
+Someone converting to a different religion is tantamount to betraying one's allegiance to one's community.
 And in eastern honour/shame cultures, such betrayal is seen as an act that brings deep shame to one's immediate family which then results in a loss of standing in the community.